SnipaMasta/Employee-Tracker/README.md

 ## How to Contribute

 If any problems arise while using the Employee Tracker, definitely open a new issue or submit a pull request through this repository.
-Feel free, as well, to contact me via email regarding anything at all about this, or any of my other, applications!
+Feel free, as well, to contact me via email regarding anything at all about this or any of my other applications!

 My email is: chrisrice2442@yahoo.com